Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 You can develop jaundice when your bilirubin levels go above normal.
-Another word used for jaundice is icterus or hyperbilirubinemia.
+Another word used for jaundice is hyperbilirubinemia.
 The normal serum levels of bilirubin are less than 1 mg/dL.

 That said, the higher the levels, the more pervasive jaundice is in the body.

-Skin color can take on a lemon-yellow-to-apple-green shade, especially if it is long-lasting.
-The green color is attributable to biliverdin (a pigment that comes from your body breaking down heme—an iron-containing compound in red blood cells).
+Skin color can take on a lemon-yellow to apple-green shade, especially if it is long-lasting.
+The green color is attributable to biliverdin.
+This is a pigment that comes from your body breaking down heme).

 The following list contains different conditions and syndromes that can cause jaundice: